 If you have an Instant Pot, one of the must-try recipes you should prepare is a pot roast.
-You can see how easy it is to prepare a perfectly cooked pot roast with gravy and vegetables with this simple recipe.
+With this simple recipe, you can see how easy it is to prepare a perfectly cooked pot roast with gravy and vegetables.
+You will be amazed at what a tender roast the Instant Pot can help you prepare—nothing like a tender pot roast served with baby carrots and soft buttery potatoes.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Table of Contents

 What makes Pot Roast in an Instant Pot so good?